villette0/M2C-Portfolio-HTML_CSS/README.md

 * a proper title and SEO metadata
 * proper HTML semantic labelling
 * alt attributes of images for accessibility
+* photo, about me, work samples, and contact information
+* internal links that scroll to corresponding sections
-* working links
+* external links to projects
+* placeholders for future projects
 * comments

 The CSS document includes:
-* condensed elements
-* an organized structure that matched the HTML order
+* an organized structure that matches the HTML order
 * variables for repetitive values
+* flex and media queries for a responsive layout
+* a grid with the first project the largest size
 * comments

 ## Languages
 - HTML